chetandg123/cQubeTesting-3.5/Readme.md

 nifi_data_replay= true
 nifi_sat= true

-storage_type= #storage type which is specified in the config.yml while installation ex: s3 or local bucket_name= #emission bucket name which is specified in the config.yml while installation ex: cqube-test-emission Note: if your using storage_type as local then no need to fill the bucket_name emission_directory= #emission directory which is specified in the config.yml while installation ex: /home/ubuntu/emission/ Note: if your using storage_type as s3 then no need to fill the emission_directory
+storage_type= #Fill the storage type which is specified in the config.yml while installation ex: s3 or local bucket_name= #Fill the emission bucket_name which is specified in the config.yml while installation ex: cqube-test-emission Note: if your using storage_type as 'local' then no need to fill the bucket_name emission_directory= #Fill the emission_directory which is specified in the config.yml while installation ex: /home/ubuntu/emission/ Note: if your using storage_type as 's3' then no need to fill the emission_directory

 [filepath]
 #Fill the absolute path ex: /home/ubuntu/district_mst.zip